ministryofjustice/modernisation-platform-terraform-baselines/modules/securityhub-alarms/README.md

 - [x] [3.12  - Ensure a log metric filter and alarm exist for changes to network gateways](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html/cis-3.12-remediation)
 - [x] [3.13  - Ensure a log metric filter and alarm exist for route table changes](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html/cis-3.13-remediation)
 - [x] [3.14  - Ensure a log metric filter and alarm exist for VPC changes](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cis-controls.html/cis-3.14-remediation)

+Security Hub has dedicated controls which check that these alarms/metric filters exist to show our compliance with the benchmark.
+It should be noted that these controls have been [removed](https://docs.aws.amazon.com/securityhub/latest/userguide/cis-aws-foundations-benchmark.html) for later versions of the benchmark (e.g. v3.0.0) if we decide to upgrade the security standards in future.

+The module also generates some extra alarms that are of benefit to the Modernisation Platform team e.g. monitoring use of the Administrator role.

 ## Usage